markjacksonfishing/jenkinsci-on-kubernetes/.github/ISSUE_TEMPLATE/feature_request.md

-Thank you for opening the issue.
-I try to be as attentive as possible but please allow for 24 to 48 hours for this to be triaged.
+---
+name: "🚀 Feature Request"
+about: "I have a suggestion (and may want to implement it!)"

+---

+## Feature Request

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the problem is. eg. I have an issue when [...]

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A detailed description of your proposed solution.
+Include:
+- How the feature would work/behave
+- Any potential drawbacks
+- Maybe a screenshot, design, or example code

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.